 Certainly they have.
 It turns out that Joseph Pollock, a researcher, discovered something surprising about those pesky coral-eating crabs.
 While they can be a nightmare in our small aquariums, causing all sorts of problems, they actually play a helpful role on big coral reefs.
 These crabs munch on the dying or diseased parts of coral, almost like cleaning up the mess, which helps protect the rest of the coral.
 So, even though they’re troublemakers in our tanks, out in the wild, they’re like little reef doctors, doing more good than we might have thought.

-They move very slowly most of the time, but when you try to catch them, they get very fast, making it difficult to catch them.
+Gorilla crabs typically move very slowly, but when you attempt to catch them, they become surprisingly fast, which makes it difficult to capture them.
 Here are some effective methods of catching them:

-• Using the popular trap of the internet: Take a plastic bottle and cut it half.
+- To use a popular trap found on the internet, take a plastic bottle and cut it in half.
 Now invert the funnel part into the lower part of the bottle.
-Place some brine shrimp or any other food as a bait, and place the trap near the crab’s hideout.
+Place some brine shrimp or any other food as bait, and place the trap near the crab’s hideout.
 If the crab goes into the bottle, it won’t be able to come out.

-• Found an effective method on the internet: grab a whiskey glass or any small container about 3 inches deep.
+- Found an effective method on the internet: grab a whiskey glass or any small container about 3 inches deep.
 You’ll also need a frag plug (a small object to attach bait), a rubber band, and some shrimp from the store.
 Set the glass at an angle against a rock near the crab’s hiding spot, keeping it mostly upright.
 Take a small piece of shrimp, attach it to the frag plug with the rubber band, and place it at the bottom of the glass.
 The crab will go in for the food but won’t be able to climb back out.
 Do this at night when the tank lights are off.
 Replace the shrimp daily to keep it from rotting and adding too many nutrients to the water.
 It should only take a night or two to catch the crab.
-Once it’s in the glass, you can safely remove it from the tank and decide what to do with it.
-This method has worked for catching lots of crabs.
+You can take it out of the tank and decide what to do with it once it’s in the glass.
+This method has worked for catching many crabs.

-• If nothing is working or you are not sure if there is any gorilla crab in the coral.
-Just remove the infested coral and dip it into tap water.
+- If nothing is working or you are not sure if there are any gorilla crabs in the coral, Just remove the infested coral and dip it into tap water.
 Immediately, the crab will come out.

 Note 4: If you have encountered one gorilla crab, there is a high chance there will be another crab.
 So make sure no crab is left.